6 Things You Shouldn’t Say to a Recovering Addict

 1. You Must Be So Tired of Going to Meetings

 Sobriety meetings through Alcoholics Anonymous or Narcotics Anonymous teach recovering addicts how to live without their substance of choice.
 While you may not understand the importance of attending regular meetings, many recovering addicts use the testimonies, encouragement, and sponsorship as lifelines.
 Whether your recovering friend attends multiple meetings every day or one every once in a while, support their meeting attendance and commitment to living a new and improved lifestyle.

 2. You’re Getting Better, So Quit Therapy

-Some addicts can successfully fight their addiction without professional therapy.
+Some addicts can successfully fight their addiction without professional treatment.
 In my experience, though, that’s rare.
-Therapy helps an addict understand why they became addicted, learn strategies to resist triggers, and discover how to express emotions in a healthy way.
+Therapy helps an addict understand why they became addicted, learn strategies to resist triggers and discover how to express emotions in a healthy way.
 Like you wouldn’t tell someone with diabetes to stop seeing the endocrinologist, don’t discourage a recovering addict from seeing a therapist.

 3. Let’s Just Meet for One Drink

 Maybe you can handle a beer or two.
 Your recovering friend can’t.
 Whether they were an alcohol or drug addict, one drink could trigger a full-blown relapse.
 I encourage friends and family members of recovering addicts to stay away from beer and bars.
 Host business meetings, fun celebrations, and social gatherings in a healthy location as you support rather than hinder a recovering addict.

 4. You Shouldn’t Crave Drugs Since You’ve Been Clean for So Long